 At NYU, students have an extraordinary opportunity to explore many worlds, some familiar, some not.
 One way to do this is through student activities.
-In addition to the program's clubs, LS students participate in the wide variety of University activities, including over 350 student clubs and intercollegiate sports.
+In addition to the program's clubs, Liberal Studies (LS) students participate in the wide variety of University activities, including over 350 student clubs and intercollegiate sports.
 Whether students are publishing a literary magazine or performing before an audience of hundreds, editing a film or volunteering for community service projects, they are pursuing activities that stretch their imagination, developing new skills and interests, and enriching their overall college experience.

 - Learn more about LS student clubs and student government.